1957 Madras State Legislative Assembly election: Two-member constituencies

 This system led to anomalies.
-In some cases like the Coimbatore - II constituency in the 1957 election, both elected members belonged to the reserved list - the candidate with second highest number of votes in reserved list secured more votes than the highest vote getter in the general list.
-Multiple members were elected only in the 1952 and 1957 elections as double member representation was abolished in 1961 by the enactment of Two-Member Constituencies Abolition Act (1961).
+In some cases, like the Coimbatore-II constituency in the 1957 election, both elected members belonged to the reserved list; the candidate with the second highest number of votes in the reserved list secured more votes than the highest vote-getter in the general list.
+Multiple members were elected only in the 1952 and 1957 elections, as double-member representation was abolished in 1961 by the enactment of the Two-Member Constituencies Abolition Act, 1961.

 Parties and issues

-Indian National Congress, Communist Party of India, Forward Bloc, Praja Socialist Party, Socialist Party, Congress Reform Committee (Indian National Democratic Congress) and Dravida Munnetra Kazhagam (DMK) were the major parties contesting this election.
+Indian National Congress, Communist Party of India, Forward Bloc, Praja Socialist Party, Socialist Party, Congress Reform Committee (Indian National Democratic Congress), and Dravida Munnetra Kazhagam (DMK) were the major parties contesting this election.
 This was the first election contested by the DMK since its formation in 1949.
 The decision to contest elections was taken in 1956 at the party's Trichy conference.
-The party fielded its candidates in 8 Parliamentary and 117 assembly seats as independents, since it was not an officially recognised party.
-The increased Tamilian character of the Congress party after the appointment of K. Kamaraj, a non-Brahman as Chief Minister of Tamil Nadu, robbed DMK of its main electoral plank as the sole proponent of Tamil nationalism.
-It increasingly changed its focus to economic issues and slower industrialisation of the South as an election issue.
-The DMK election manifesto had a socialist image and creation of Dravida Nadu became a side issue as it had implicitly accepted the prevailing constitutional order.
+The party fielded its candidates in 8 parliamentary and 117 assembly seats as independents since it was not an officially recognised party.
+The increased Tamilian character of the Congress party after the appointment of K. Kamaraj, a non-Brahman, as Chief Minister of Tamil Nadu, robbed DMK of its main electoral plank as the sole proponent of Tamil nationalism.
+It increasingly changed its focus to economic issues and the slower industrialization of the South as an election issue.
+The DMK election manifesto had a socialist image, and the creation of Dravida Nadu became a side issue as it implicitly accepted the prevailing constitutional order.

 Periyar E. V. Ramasamy issued a statement in support of K. Kamaraj before the commencement of the election.
 In October 1956, the central executive of Dravidar Kazhagam resolved to support K. Kamaraj.